 The Field House Museum in Vernal

 As Harvey (1991) and Carpenter (2018) explain in detail, the Carnegie Quarry in northeastern Utah (now Dinosaur National Monument) was exploited extensively in the early 20th Century by teams from the Carnegie Museum led by Earl Douglas.
-Although Douglas himself was on good terms with local Utah paleontologists, all of the dinosaur material excavated at this quarry was shipped to Pittsburgh, leading to growing resentment among Utahns that their own state was not benefitting from the discoveries being made there.
+Although Douglas himself was on good terms with local Utah paleontologists, all the dinosaur material excavated at this quarry was shipped to Pittsburgh, leading to growing resentment among Utahns that their own state was not benefitting from the discoveries being made there.
 The inhabitants of Vernal, only 20 miles from the quarry, were frequent visitors and supplied Douglas’s crew.
 Two of these local crew members would go on to work at museums: Golden York at the University of Utah, and LeRoy “Pop” Kay at the Carnegie Museum.
 Commercial groups at Vernal hoped that a visitor center at the quarry would provide some revenue for the state and the town, but William Holland, the director of the Carnegie Museum, treated these plans with contempt, exacerbating existing tensions between the western state and the eastern museum.

-As recounted by Untermann and Untermann (1971), the genesis of the Field House lay with Arthur G. Nord, supervisor of the Ashley National Forest, one of those who was concerned that the fossil wealth of the Vernal area was being stripped by museums outside the locality.
+As recounted by Untermann and Untermann (1971), the genesis of the Field House lay with Arthur G. Nord, supervisor of the Ashley National Forest, one of those who were concerned that the fossil wealth of the Vernal area was being stripped by museums outside the locality.
 Realising the importance of tourism to Utah, he recommended that a museum could position Vernal as a gateway to the state on U.S. Highway 40 (Kirby 1998:2).
 The creation of a museum in Vernal was formally proposed by Dr. J. E. Broadus of the State Museum Association at the Vernal Lions Club meeting of 9 September 1934 (Anonymous 1969), and it was reported in the local press only 18 days later (Anonymous 1934).
 However, the idea languished for nine years until the Club returned to it on 6 September 1943 (Anonymous 1969).
 A museum committee was then formed to advocate for a local museum (Anonymous 1943).
 A state senate bill approving the museum was passed in 1945, and the next year Governor Herbert B. Maw made $200,000 available to construct the museum building (Anonymous 1969).
 G. Ernest Untermann was appointed director of the museum project, and his wife Billie — a capable scientist and administrator who became the first female naturalist at Dinosaur National Monument (Kirby 1998:2) — was the Staff Scientist.
-Based on drawings created by the Untermanns, the Salt Lake City architect Miles E. Miller drew up the plans, and the building was erected by Dorland Construction Company.
+Based on drawings created by the Untermanns, Salt Lake City architect Miles E. Miller drew up the plans, and the building was erected by Dorland Construction Company.
 The work was begun on 16 October 1947 and completed on 1 July 1948, and the building was dedicated on 29 October 1948 by Governor Maw.

 The concrete cast in Vernal

 As noted above, Vernal native J. LeRoy Kay had gained his entry to paleontology by working with Earl Douglass at what was then the Carnegie Quarry.
-After digging there ended, Douglass had recommended that the Carnegie Museum hire Kay to continue work on removing the collected dinosaur bones from their encasing rock, writing to museum director Stewart on 20 September 1922 as follows:
+After digging there ended, Douglass had recommended that the Carnegie Museum hire Kay to continue work on removing the collected dinosaur bones from their encasing rock, writing to museum director Douglas Stewart on 20 September 1922 as follows: